AKNoryx28/Android-ImGui-GLSurfaceView/README.md

+# ImGui Android standalone Implementation
+This project implements ImGui C++ on Android with GLSurfaceView, Has AssetsManager accessibility, Shows The ImGui Windows as System Overlay.
+You can change it to different showing implementation as well.

 # NOTE!
-This project very experimental. before you complains about bug to me, try to fix it first!
+This project fully experimental. before you complain about bugs, try to fix it yourself first!

 ## In your game MainActivity
 ```smali